isabelkfigueroa/isabelkfigueroa.github.io/_posts/2024-04-20-snapdragon.md

 Before Snapdragon meets “the town witch,” Jacks, Snapdragon suspects that Jacks eats pets.
-In Kat Leyh’s 2020 graphic novel, _Snapdragon_, when the titular character goes to meet Jacks herself, however, she quickly finds Jacks to be a caring and capable adult.
+In Kat Leyh’s 2020 graphic novel, _Snapdragon_, when the titular character meet Jacks, however, she quickly finds Jacks to be a caring and capable adult.
 Jacks helps Snap’s injured dog, Good Boy, and Snap appreciates Jacks's animal caretaking skills.
 Jacks begins to teach Snap how to care for animals herself.
 While at Jacks’s house, Snap also sees the articulation work that Jacks does.
 Jacks explains to Snap that she collects the bones of dead